Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-For mild symptoms, your doctor may have you rest the finger or thumb.
+For mild symptoms, your healthcare provider may have you rest the finger or thumb.
 You may also be told to take anti-inflammatory medicines.
 These include ibuprofen or aspirin.
 You may be given an injection of medicine in the base of the finger or thumb.
 This typically is a steroid, such as cortisone.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |